 East Beach, Westerly, RI, 02891

-Another popular beach choice in the Westerly area.
+This is another popular RI beach choice in the Westerly area.
 Located very close to Watch Hill Beach, East Beach is a great alternative, especially for smaller crowds.
 There are plenty of dining options available in Watch Hill too (hello Ocean House!) and if you’re really lucky, you may even catch a glimpse of the one and only Taylor Swift whose mansion on the rocks overlooks East Beach!

 Play at Ryan Family Amusements